thiagoausechi/mineindustry/README.md

 License:
 ---
-This End User License Agreement ("EULA") is a legal agreement between you (the "User") and Mine Factory Mod Development Team ("Developers") for the use of the Mine Factory Mod ("the Mod").
+This End User License Agreement ("EULA") is a legal agreement between you (the "User") and Mine Industry Mod Development Team ("Developers") for the use of the Mine Industry Mod ("the Mod").
 By downloading, installing, or using the Mod, you agree to be bound by the terms and conditions of this EULA.
 If you do not agree with these terms, do not install or use the Mod.